 Setting the Scene: What is Forensic Psychology?

-This lesson will introduce students to the world of Forensic Psychology by presenting a real-life scenario of a woman recounting her experience of rape.
-This case vignette will demonstrate the various roles that a Forensic Psychologist can fulfil.
-While the work of Forensic Psychologists is not limited to the legal system however, a key focus area of this course will be to explore how the field of Forensic Psychology deals with all aspects of human behavior as it relates to the law.
+This lesson will introduce students to the world of forensic psychology by presenting a real-life scenario of a woman recounting her experience of rape.
+This case vignette will demonstrate the various roles that a forensic psychologist can fulfil.
+While the work of forensic psychologists is not limited to the legal system, however, a key focus area of this course will be to explore how the field of Forensic Psychology deals with all aspects of human behaviour as it relates to the law.

 Investigating Mental Illness and Crime: 1

 While having a mental illness does not instantly label an individual as a criminal, research does indicate that a higher proportion of individuals with a personality disorder for instance are at a higher likelihood of getting into trouble with the law than people whose personalities are not thought to be extreme or disordered.
 This lesson explores the relationship between personality characteristics typical of many criminals.